 Over a number of years, it has worked with Robert Allan Limited to build tugs and has become one of the leading builders of azimuth stern drive harbour tugs.
 It also builds composite-hull yachts, having established a close working relationship with structural engineering firm Gurit.
 More recently, it has teamed with BMT, one of the best-known designers of CTVs.
 Doing so has worked well, with two CTVs already built and delivered to leading CTV operator Njord Offshore.

-Mr Cannon told OWJ, “In addition to the two CTVs we have already delivered to Njord Offshore, we are building two more 27 m quad Volvo IPS vessels, to the same design as the first two.
+Mr Cannon told OWJ, “In addition to the four CTVs we have already delivered to Njord Offshore, we are building two more 27 m quad Volvo IPS vessels, to the same design as the first two.
 We recently launched the first vessel in the new pair and will launch the second very shortly.
 We are also building two 27 m quad jet powered units for Japan.”

 Mr Cannon said the company had observed the fast growth in the offshore wind industry and had been intending to establish a foothold in the market for some time.